ADimeo/Faultynet/Documentation.md

 It is strongly encouraged to run the `FaultController` in a different process from the main Mininet instance.
-The reason for this recommendation is that some aspects of Mininet, specifically the execution of long-running commands on a node, are blocking, and would prevent other parts of the system from running at the same time, which can lead to faults not being injected when they should, or faultlogs being generated incorrectly.
+The reason for this recommendation is that some aspects of Mininet, specifically the execution of long-running commands on a node, are blocking, and would prevent other parts of the system from running at the same time, which can lead to faults not being injected when they should, or fault logs being generated incorrectly.

+The simplest way of implementing a new `FaultController` is using the existing `BaseFaultController` and `BaseFaultControllerStarter`, which handles both communication between both classes and a number of additional things.

+## Building upon BaseFaultController
+In your `Starter`, set the `controller_class` value to your custom `FaultController` class.
+Override the `make_controller_config` method to transform the user-provided yml into a configuration that contains all information that the `FaultController` requires.
+This commonly means identifying process IDs for nodes, as well as interface names.
+`BaseFaultController` contains a number of methods that make this process easier, like `get_controller_log_dict`.
+For more details see the source code.

+In your custom `FaultController` class, override both the `_configByFile` function and the `go` function.
+`_configByFile` is the equivalent to the Starters `get_controller_log_dict` function: It gets the output of `get_controller_log_dict` as input, and its responsibility is to set all required local variables based on that input.
+It is called in `BaseFaultController`s `init` method.

+The `go` function contains the actual injection logic. `go` is executed when the `Starter`s `go` method is called.
+It is important to call `await super().go()` before running custom code, and to call `await self.deactivate_and_send_done_message()` once the controller is done with its work.
+If those function calls are not performed things will break.

 ## Injecting Faults
-To inject a fault, construct a `LinkInjector` or a `NodeInjector`, and launch it with the `go()`.
+To inject a fault, construct a `LinkInjector` or a `NodeInjector`, and launch them with the `go()`.
 Currently `LinkInjector`s and `NodeInjectors` exist.
 Their interfaces are well commented, but for clarity:
 - Each FaultController injects exactly one fault, on one node or interface.
   - This means that injecting a fault on one link requires to `LinkInjector`s, one for each interface at the ends of the link